Chart Color Schemes

 Health performance in Reynella is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mental health issues and arthritis are the most common medical conditions, affecting 10.1 and 9.4% of residents respectively.
-About 62.5% of Reynella residents report no medical ailments, similar to Greater Adelaide's 62.9%.
-In Reynella, 19.2% of residents are aged 65 and over (956 people), lower than Greater Adelaide's 21.0%.
-Health outcomes among seniors in Reynella generally align with the overall population's health profile.
+Private health cover is relatively low, at approximately 49% (around 2,466 people), compared to the national average of 55.7%.
+Mental health issues and arthritis are the most common medical conditions, affecting 10.1% and 9.4% of residents respectively.
+About 62.5% of residents report no medical ailments, similar to Greater Adelaide's 62.9%.
+Reynella has a lower proportion of seniors aged 65 and over, at 19.2% (around 964 people), compared to Greater Adelaide's 21.0%.
+Health outcomes among seniors show some challenges, generally aligning with the overall population's health profile.

 Frequently Asked Questions - Health